PULSE the living trend engine

 Ukraine is paying big to get foreign fighters to the front.
 Keeping them there is the hard part.

-Ukraine is implementing new recruitment protocols and financial incentives to bolster the presence of foreign volunteers within its military ranks.
+Ukraine is implementing updated recruitment protocols and financial incentives to attract and retain foreign volunteers for the ongoing conflict.

 5sources